Lawrytime/Left-Ventricle-RW-EchoCardio-Segmentation/dataset/README.md

 **The size of the ground-truth segmentation masks is 224x224 in order to have suitable input dimensions for many state-of-the-art deep network topologies.**

+N.B: It is essential to ensure that all patient details in the dataset have been anonymized to protect privacy and comply with ethical guidelines.

 ##

 ### References: